-Suspension and Steering Theory - 3 Credits
+Suspension and Steering Theory - 3 Credits Prerequisite: A grade of "C" or higher in AT 100

 This course is designed to provide the theory and operation of most modern suspension and steering systems.
 During this course, students will learn the operational theory and components of the short/long arm and McPherson strut suspension system.
 Students will also study the operational theory and components of the parallelogram and rack and pinion steering system.
 Students will also study Wheel alignment theory as related to both thrust and four-wheel alignments.
 Students will also study the operational theories of the tire and wheel assembly and tire balance.